 Whatever your background, you should be mentally prepared to be overwhelmed when you join.
-Suppose you're anything like me and have never worked in technology companies before.
-In that case, you'll get a double whammy: soaking in the industry peculiarities as well as figuring out how to get things done at Amazon.
+Suppose you’re anything like me and have never worked in technology companies before.
+In that case, you’ll get a double whammy: soaking in the industry peculiarities and figuring out how to get things done at Amazon.

-Having gone through the painful ramp-up period myself, I came to appreciate one of Amazon's Leadership Principles - Learn & Be Curious - in a very intuitive way.
+Having gone through the painful ramp-up period myself, I came to appreciate one of Amazon’s Leadership Principles – Learn & Be Curious – in a very intuitive way.
 Embedding yourself into this organisation is like learning how to drive.
 It takes a long time; you need to understand the rules of the road (or the Highway Code as we call it in Britain) and the fundamental driving techniques.
 While on the road, you have to link both sets of learnings together to control the vehicle and navigate safely.
-Doing so while the material is still fresh in your brain drains your mental batteries.
-You may even question whether you'll ever be able to wake up one day and...drive in peace.
-The fact that millions of others do it every day does not boost your confidence.
+While the material is fresh in your brain, doing so drains your mental batteries.
+You may even question whether you’ll ever be able to wake up one day and…drive in peace.
+Millions of others do it every day do not boost your confidence.

-As all drivers know, everyone (well, almost everyone) eventually "gets it".
+As all drivers know, everyone (well, almost everyone) eventually “gets it”.
 Yet, gratification does not come for a while.
 Many learner drivers throw in the towel before giving our brains the chance to connect the dots.
 Ramping up at Amazon follows the same trajectory, and you might be tempted to pull the plug mid-way.
-If it does happen to you, remember your first six months on the road.
-You made it there in the end, and you will do it again.
+Remember your first six months on the road if it does happen to you.
+You made it there in the end and will do it again.

 2. Own your outcomes

 Back in P&G, we had an unwritten rule.
 There was never such thing as “I could not do it”.
 Or “there were market headwinds”.
 Or “it’s someone else’s fault”.
 It was always “I screwed up”.
 Or not, in case you were successful.